Instructs SQL Server Agent to stop the execution of a job.

 0 (success) or 1 (failure)

-If a job is currently executing a step of type CmdExec or PowerShell, the process being run (for example, MyProgram.exe) is forced to end prematurely.
+If a job is currently executing a step of type CmdExec, the process being run (for example, MyProgram.exe) is forced to end prematurely.
 Premature ending can result in unpredictable behavior such as files in use by the process being held open.
-Consequently, sp_stop_job should be used only in extreme circumstances if the job contains steps of type CmdExec or PowerShell.
+Consequently, sp_stop_job should be used only in extreme circumstances if the job contains steps of type CmdExec.

 By default, members of the sysadmin fixed server role can execute this stored procedure.
 Other users must be granted one of the following SQL Server Agent fixed database roles in the msdb database: